Enquiry about object: 4666

-This very charming two-part belt buckle is almost certainly from the Armenian community of Ottoman Turkey.
+This very rare, beautiful and lavishly-decorated, two-part woman’s belt buckle or clasp is from the Ottoman Cyprus.
 It is of gilded or gold-plated silver with applied gilded silver filigree, fields of polychrome enamel and a central faceted glass or crystal stone inset in the middle of each half.

 The decoration includes delicate Ottoman-inspired tulip blooms, coloured with cream, pink and blue enamel.